III. Policies: Architecture, Environmental Design, and Planning

 E. Treatment of Subject:

-Materials are acquired to support the curricular and research needs of the College of Architecture and Planning with primary emphasis paid to the needs of those on the Boulder campus.
+Materials are acquired to support the curricular and research needs of the Program in Environmental Design.

 F. Types of Materials: